-(1) have a window that remains unobstructed at all times through which the children may be viewed;

-(2) have, on the average, at least half of its floor/ ceiling height above ground level, or have windows referred to in paragraph 6 that are entirely above ground level and whose bases are not more than 1.2 m from the floor;

-(3) have a minimum floor/ceiling clearance of 2.30 m over at least 75% of its net area and a minimum floor/ ceiling clearance of at least 2.10 m at any given point in that area;

-(4) have walls covered with smooth, washable materials;

-(5) have floors covered with a washable material other than carpeting and that are not concrete, ceramic, terrazzo or other similar material;

-(6) have windows opening directly to the outside with a glass area that is never less than 10% of the floor area of a room.
+- (1) have a window that remains unobstructed at all times through which the children may be viewed; - (2) have, on the average, at least half of its floor/ceiling height above ground level, or have windows referred to in paragraph 6 that are entirely above ground level and whose bases are not more than 1.2 m from the floor: - (3) have a minimum floor/ceiling clearance of 2.30 m over at least 75% of its net area and a minimum floor/ceiling clearance of at least 2.10 m at any given point in that area: - (4) have walls covered with smooth, washable materials; - (5) have floors covered with a washable material other than carpeting and that are not concrete, ceramic, terrazzo or other similar material; - (6) have windows opening directly to the outside with a glass area that is never less than 10% of the floor area of a room.
 A windowless room is considered to be part of an adjoining room with windows provided that 60% of the common wall is entirely open; if any part of one of those rooms is more than 6 m from a source of natural light, the minimum glass area lighting the room must be equal to at least 15% of the total floor area;

-(7) be equipped with an artificial lighting system providing a minimum light level of 320 lux measured one metre above the floor; and

-(8) be maintained at a relative humidity of at least 30% in the winter.

-§2.
-Service areas

-33. A permit holder must have service areas in the facility that consist of

-(1) a kitchen if the meals are prepared by the staff, or a kitchenette; the kitchen or kitchenette must be closed or isolated by a door, a dutch door or a half-wall preventing the children from entering the kitchen or kitchenette;

-(2) a cloakroom for the children, unless the facility has a cloakroom in a traffic area that is not an exit;

-(3) one toilet and washbasin per group of 15 children on each storey for exclusive use by the childcare centre or day care centre during the hours of childcare.
-For the purposes of this paragraph, a mezzanine is considered to be a storey if it occupies more than 40% of the floor area of the storey on which it is located;

-(4) separate closed storage spaces for

-- (a) food; and - (b) cleaning accessories and products;

-(5) separate closed storage space with compartments for storing individually the bedding used by each child; and

-(6) an administration office if more than 20 children receive childcare.

-§3.
-Equipment and furnishings

-34. A permit holder must equip the premises with

-(1) a refrigerator, a stove or hot plate and a sink installed in the kitchen or kitchenette;

-(2) a telephone; and

-(3) a first aid kit that contains the items listed in Schedule I, the quantities of which depend on the number and age of the children, and that is kept out of the reach of the children.
+- (7) be equipped with an artificial lighting system providing a minimum light level of 320 lux measured one metre above the floor; and - (8) be maintained at a relative humidity of at least 30% in the winter. - §2.
+Service area - 33.
+A permit holder must have service areas in the facility that consist of - (1) a kitchen if the meals are prepared by the staff, or a kitchenette; the kitchen or kitchenette must be closed or isolated by a door, a dutch door or a half-wall preventing the children from entering the kitchen or kitchenette; - (2) a cloakroom for the children, unless the facility has a cloakroom in a traffic area that is not an exit; - (3) one toilet and washbasin per group of 15 children for exclusive use by the childcare centre or day care centre during the hours of childcare, including at least one toilet and washbasin on each storey to which children have access if the facility has more than one storey.
+For the purposes of this paragraph, a mezzanine is considered to be a storey if it occupies more than 40% of the floor area of the storey on which it is located; - (4) separate closed storage spaces for - (a) food; and - (b) cleaning accessories and products; - (5) separate closed storage space with compartments for storing individually the bedding used by each child; and - (6) an administration office if more than 20 children may receive childcare. - §3.
+Equipment and furnishings - 34.
+A permit holder must equip the premises with - (1) a refrigerator, a stove or hot plate and a sink installed in the kitchen or kitchenette; - (2) a telephone; and - (3) a first aid kit that contains the items listed in Schedule I, the quantities of which depend on the number and age of the children, and that is kept out of the reach of the children.

-35. A permit holder must have

-(1) games and educational material relevant to the educational program and suitable to the age and number of the children;

-(2) a sufficient number of seats and tables of a suitable size for the children;

-(3) a sufficient quantity of bedding, facecloths and towels; and

-(4) storage within the reach of the children for games and material.
+- 35. A permit holder must have, for the children receiving childcare, - (1) games and educational material relevant to the educational program and suitable to the age and number of the children: - (2) a sufficient number of seats and tables of a suitable size for the children: - (3) a sufficient quantity of bedding, facecloths and towels; and - (4) storage within the reach of the children for games and material.